RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Censored/2025-09-29_mock_block_censored.md

 Sequence of timing:

-1. Reddit servers instaly published the reply, the top part of message
+1. Reddit servers instanly published the reply, the top part of message.
+Uncensored at first.

 2. I edited my reply several minutes later to ADD more content at the bottom.